NacuAndrei/GymFit-website/README.md

+#Gym website

-Gym website with web pages such as services, prices, contact, gallery, and reviews.
+My first websited with pages such as services, prices, contact, gallery, and reviews.
 Mainly used HTML and CSS with a few elements of JavaScript for DOM operations.
 The server was built using Node.js.

-Project done in 1st year of university.
+-1st year of uni